Manoj1153/Agriculture-Equipment-Rental-Management-System/README.md

 # How to run the Agriculture Rental Management System (AERMS)

-1.Download the Project zip file
+1.Download the Project in zip file

 2.Extract the file and copy aerms folder